 Depending on your employer's tax status, your plan may be called 403(b) or 457.
 Both are similar to a 401(k) in how they benefit you.

-There are other financial tools available you can use to prepare for retirement, but 401(k)s offer many advantages that other savings and investment vehicles don’t.
-Here are three of them.
+There are other financial tools available you can use to prepare for retirement, but 401(k)s offer many advantages that other savings and investment vehicles don't.
+Here are three of them:

 The amount you choose to contribute to your 401(k) is deducted from your paycheck before taxes are taken out.
 As a result, you're paying taxes on a smaller portion of your salary and your overall tax rate may be lower.

 Be aware there are limits to how much you can contribute to your 401(k) in any given year.
-Check the contribution limit periodically, as it can change year to year.
+For 2026, the contribution limit is $24,500, or $31,000 if you're 50 or older.
+Those ages 60–63 can contribute up to $35,750 under the enhanced catch-up provision.

 For instance, if your employer offers a 5-percent match, it means they will contribute the same amount to your account that you do, up to 5 percent of your salary.
 (You may be able to contribute more, but only the first 5 percent will be matched.)

 In other words, your employer is offering you extra money.
 Think of it as additional salary.
 Or a bonus.
-Now ask yourself — if you’re not contributing to your 401(k) — why are you leaving that money on the table?
+Now ask yourself: if you're not contributing to your 401(k), why are you leaving that money on the table?

 A couple of things to remember